Juantantan/MandelbrotExplorer/Readme.md

 # Mandelbrot explorer with OpenGL/OpenCL Interoperability
 Mandelbrot explorer uses OpenGL/OpenCL interoperability to leverage the raw compute power of OpenCL with the OpenGL display layer.
+It renders colourful, detailed images from pixel maps formed by iterating through the Mandelbrot algorithm and shading each pixel based on the number of iterations each pixel coordinate in the imaginary plane takes to excape the mandelbrot set.
+You can zoom in and out and alter the 'kernel' file, which is written to your Graphics hardware (GPU / CPU /...).
+At the time of writing, there was very little open source code available on the web which demonstrated OpenCL / OpenGL interoperability.
+This is important because it's all very well producing an image map but displaying it to screen has to be done to enjoy the image visually.
+There really aren't very many OpenCL offerings when compared to OpenGL and very, very little which combines the two APIs.

+## OpenCl
+OpenCL is very good for doing parallel, recursive compute operations on graphics hardware, which often have thousands of very small processors and banks of local memory at various group levels.
+OpenCL is used to do the 'raw maths'.

+When I first wrote a fractal explorer, it was done in Visual Basic.
+I then rewrote it in C# some years later.
+Both versions would use the CPU and were very slow, taking a few seconds to generate a ~4Mb bitmap.
+When the program was written using an OpenCL kernel and a modest dedicated GPU, it could generate the same image in the region of 400 times faster than on the dual core CPU used previously.
+That equates to millions of iterations being completed for a fairly large pixel map in just a few milliseconds.
+The key to understanding why this type of implementation works so well for rendering images using the mandelbrot set is that because the madlebrot algorithm is highly recursive and each recursion only requires a very small processor, you can spread the load into 'work groups' over the hundreds or thousands of tiny processors available on modern GPU hardware.
+The kernel code compiles to the GPU itself and a 'swap buffer', which passes the image map to the peripheral C++ code and on to the display only runs once each time a complete fractal is generated.
+The interactive 'SDL2' layer listens for keypress or mouse events, allowing you to zoom in and out of a mandelbrot rendition.

-The program was oroginally written and built using Code::Blocks but the current version was written using Microsoft VS Code.
-The source codebase consists of only 2 files, 'main.cpp' and 'mandel.cl'. 'main.cpp' is a standard C++ file and 'mandel.cl' is an OpenCL kernel format file, which can be modified by the user using a standard text editor to alter fractal appearance and complexity.
+The base program was orginally written and built using Code::Blocks IDE but the current version was written using Microsoft VS Code.
+The source codebase consists of only 2 files, 'main.cpp' and 'mandel.cl'.
+These are what are offered under the GNU license.
+All other information is offered only to help others to get an environment up and running and people are advised to read about these parts themselves.
+All links and information are given to provide a little help to get a fully functional, open source implementation of mandelbrot visualisations to render to your monitor.
+Please do refer to all 3rd party open source offerings for yourself, as links may cease to work and what little knowledge provided on the subject of parallel computing is very limited.
+The subject is huge and this code is offered only to help people to get started withoiut too much fuss.
+If that first step works, people are encouraged to experiment and improve upon or alter the code as they see fit.

+'main.cpp' is a standard C++ file and 'mandel.cl' is an OpenCL kernel format file, which can be modified by the user using a standard text editor to alter fractal appearance and complexity.
 The kernel performs parallel, recursive iterations of a Mandelbrot algorithm.
-The kernel is written to the Grpahics hardware at compilation and returns complete fractal RGBA pixel maps at each rendition: on program start and at each click event (zoom in / zoom out) performed by the user.
+The kernel is written to the Grpahics hardware at compilation and returns complete fractal RGBA pixel image maps at each rendition at runtime: on program start and at each click event (zoom in / zoom out) performed by the user using the SDL2 libraries referred to.

-NB: The kernel ('mandel.cl') has a lot of room for improvement and is by no means the most efficient code to perform recursive mandelbrot algorithm pixel colouring functions.
+NB: The kernel ('mandel.cl') has a lot of room for improvement and is by no means the most efficient code to perform recursive mandelbrot algorithm pixel colouring functions to produce image maps.
 The same goes for the interactive navigation code in SDL2.
 The centering and zoom maths is very basic, probably overly complicated and inefficient.
 Any mathematician who is interested is encouraged to improve upon it.
+I would love to see it improved upon and extended.
 What the software does provide is a tried and tested base from which fractal exploration can be done without having to worry about setting up an environment and writing all the bolier-plate code from scratch.
-It took me months to get the first basic version working many years ago and hopefully the information here can help people avoid some of the hassle of going through that.
+It took me months to get the first basic OpenCL utilised version working many years ago and hopefully the code and info here can help people avoid some of the hassle of going through that 'just to get started'.

 ## Vulkan
 Vulkan is a new graphics api developed by AMD and Khronos Group.
 At the time of my early commits, my understanding is